Take-Noots/backend-nestjs/docs/Guides/Get started with spotify.md

 ```

-If the token is valid and not expired, the request should go through s525448uccessfully and you will see something like this
+If the token is valid and not expired, the request should go through successfully and you will see something like this

 ```
 Found.
 Redirecting to <SPOTIFY-LINK>